 I think the clue lies in what my morning routine actually is.
 The morning routine has a certain glamour.
 Various websites suggest that it’s all about spending time meditating, exercising and learning.

 In reality, my routine is there so that I don’t have to think.
 I can stumble out of bed and pull on my exercise clothes.
 By the time I’m back from my walk I can function enough to brush my teeth, shower and do food prep.
 But I’m probably not feeling super inspired for a few hours.
 I just want to do things where I don’t have to think and can slowly ease my brain into thinking.
 I think of it as a bit like an extended warm-up.
-When I was a keen swimmer I preferred distance events and I’m thinking that might be true for mental exertions too.
+When I was a keen swimmer I preferred distance events.
+For mental exertions that might also be true.

 So it seems that mornings are not my time for deep work.
 Instead, I’m focusing on knocking off regular tasks for a few hours.
 Then with my brain all warmed up I can really get to work on those deep work development and learning tasks.